 Besides the United States and host Mexico, countries represented to date in the total entry field are from Argentina, Australia, Belgium, Canada, Chile, Columbia, Ecuador, England, Finland, France, India, Italy, Japan, New Zealand, Netherlands, Norway, Panama, Peru, Qatar and Spain.
+PRE-GREEN

 The 52nd SCORE Baja 1000 race and race week festivities will cover next Tuesday through Sunday (Nov.
 19-24).